-Orings of this diameter are custom fabricated, but available from many manufacturers as spliced or serpentine molded.
-They are ordered 1.25% smaller in diameter than the groove, The slight stretch during installation holds the oring against the inner wall of the groove and in the direction of pressure.
-Orings have been supplied by both Marco Rubber and Atlantic rubber.
-The serpentine molded orings, although more expensive provide a more reliable seal than spliced orings.
+One-meter diameter o-rings must be custom-fabricated, but available from many manufacturers as spliced or serpentine molded products.
+Serpentine molded o-rings, although more expensive, provide a more reliable seal than spliced o-rings.
+The o-rings for the D-ESP pressure housing are 1.25% smaller in diameter than the o-ring groove, The slight stretch that occurs during installation holds the o-ring against the inner wall of the groove and in the direction of the pressure gradient.
+Serpentine o-rings were supplied by Marco Rubber and Atlantic Rubber [do you need the city and state of these manufacturers?].

 Design Factors

-After considering the novel design, casting and machining tolerances, material inconsistencies, and other complications that could reduce the strength of the pressure shell, MBARI used design factors of 1.5 to minimum compression yield and 2.0 to first mode buckling.
-As the Deep ESP is a robotic instrument, these design factors were set to provide a very high likelihood that the finished pressure housing would be reliable up to the rated operating depth and pass the 6000psig hyperbaric test.
-By these design factors, a 6Al4V titanium spherical shell thickness is limited by buckling, at 23mm thick.
+After considering the novel design, casting and machining tolerances, material inconsistencies, and other complications that could reduce the strength of the pressure shell, MBARI engineers used design factors of 1.5 to minimum compression yield and 2.0 to first mode buckling.
+Because the D-ESP is a robotic instrument, as opposed to a human-occupied sphere, these design factors were set to provide a very high likelihood that the finished pressure housing would be reliable up to the rated operating depth and pass a 6000psig hyperbaric test.
+Using these design factors, a 6AL4V titanium spherical shell thickness is limited by buckling - 23mm thick for a 1015mm diameter sphere.

 (Graphic of Sphere Cross Section)